coinbase/mesh-cli/README.md

   view:networks                View all network statuses

 Flags:
-      --configuration-file string   Configuration file that provides connection and test settings.
+      --block-profile string        Save the pprof block profile in the specified file --configuration-file string   Configuration file that provides connection and test settings.
                                     If you would like to generate a starter configuration file (populated with the defaults), run rosetta-cli configuration:create.

                                     Any fields not populated in the configuration file will be populated with default values.
-  -h, --help                        help for rosetta-cli
+      --cpu-profile string          Save the pprof cpu profile in the specified file -h, --help                        help for rosetta-cli
+      --mem-profile string          Save the pprof mem profile in the specified file

 Use "rosetta-cli [command] --help" for more information about a command.
 ```